 Here are a few ideas for lesson planning a lesson all about a Symphony Orchestra

-You can arrange the classroom like an orchestra.
-Place the names of instruments on the the students desks, or affix name stickers to individual students.
+Arrange the student’s seats as if they were an orchestra.
+Place instrument name cards on the appropriate desks, or Give Students name stickers to wear.
 Allow students to be different instruments on different days.

 Discuss different types of musical groups (e.g., concert band, marching band, jazz band, rock band, choir).
 What are the similarities and differences between the orchestra and these other groups?